halloweeks/aes-finder/README.md

 ./aes-finder.exe -f dump-3257.bin
 ```

-you can also check out memory dump tool: <a href="https://github.com/halloweeks/memory-dump">Memory Dump Tool</a>

 Now you can see what kind of AES keys are used in your favorite application!

 ### Putty